danielyaba/k3d/README.md

 Print the ArgoCD admin password

 * **spinup-cluster-with-argocd:**
-Create a K3D cluster, install the ArogCD Helm chart and apply the devops-apps application manifest
+Create a K3D cluster, install the ArogCD Helm chart and apply the [devops-apps applications manifest](devops-apps.yaml#1)

 * **upgrade-argocd:**
 Upgrade the ArogCD Helm chart